allejo/Intro-To-Web/_lessons/chapter-02/lesson-2-floats-and-positioning.md

 ---
-title: Working from a Design (Part 1)
+title: Working from a Design (Floats & Positioning)
 ---

 When working on a team with graphic designers or to create mockups, it is often faster and easier to create a website design with a tool such as Photoshop, Illustrator, or MS Paint.
 I recommend creating a wireframe or design before you even start writing code as changing something in Photoshop will often be far quicker and easier than rewriting an entire section of a website.